Department of Biology

 Ph.D. students are not admitted to the Biology graduate program without financial support in the form of Graduate Teaching Assistantships (GTAs), funded by the department, or Graduate Research Assistantships (GRAs), funded by grants to individual faculty members.
 Assistantships are awarded on a competitive basis.
 In general, there are more assistantships available for the fall semester than the spring semester.
 Please see the How to Apply for target application dates.

 Ecology and Evolution; Genome Biology; Microbiology and Molecular Biology.
-Click here for a list of research active faculty and their areas of specialty.

 Students who completSe the Ph.D. program often go into academia, biotechnology, biomedical industries, government research, or positions in research institutes.

 Complete information is available in the UT Arlington Graduate Catalog.